Special OfferENDS SOON

 If you watch or read the news, you may have noticed that experts have been trying to warn the public about a flu epidemic here in America.
 In fact, the CDC has said that this is the “number of people going to see doctors for [the flu] is at its highest rate since the 2009 swine flu outbreak.”

 According to CNN, there have been 11,965 confirmed flu-related hospitalizations across the country reported between Oct.
 1, 2017 and Jan.
 20, 2018.
-This is the first time in 13 years of flu monitoring that every part of the continental U.S. showed widespread flu activity, confirmed in a media statement from the CDC.
+This is the first time in 13 years of flu monitoring that every part of the continental U.S. showed widespread flu activity.
 What is particularly troubling is the way this year’s flu has disproportionately affected children and older adults.

 Although no one is exempt from catching the flu, due to weakened defenses of the human immune system that happen with age, seniors typically account for more than half of flu-related hospitalizations caused by influenza and more than 80 percent of flu-related deaths.
 Symptoms have even been mimicking the common cold this year, creating a slower chain reaction for people to seek medical attention.